tailer08/cmsc135/projects/proj1_chat/spec.md

 ##### What maximum number of connections should I use in the `listen` call?

-5 is fine for this assignment.
+5 is fine for this project.

 ##### Using a fixed-length message seems clunky and wasteful.
 What are some alternatives?